 Let’s examine the high-level architectures of three fictional apps with varying complexity.
 Bear in mind that our app analysis does not aim to be exhaustive, rather, it aims to tease potential apps that you can build with Electron.

 Let’s start with a low-complexity app.
 For our example, we’ll consider packaging a webpage as a desktop application.
-Examples could include instant messaging apps, data analysis dashboards, and online streaming apps.
+Examples can include instant messaging apps, data analysis dashboards, and online streaming apps.

 Many businesses provide desktop versions of their successful web-based apps, making ours a common use case.
 We’ll use Electron to run the app on Chromium, eliminating unnecessary polyfills and providing a unified UI instead of a heterogeneous browser landscape.